vinayvanka/M2_Automatic_Water_Filling_System/Project/2_Architectures/README.md

 ## Power

-* Electric power supply to the microcontroller and Relay to drive the sensor and water pump
+* Electric power supply to the microcontroller and Relay to drive the sensor and water pump.

+## MicroController

+* It is the heart of the system where it controlls the sensors to fetch water level, display the status and to control the water pump.

 ## Water Pump (Actuator)